 Best ski resorts: Whiteface, Gore, Titus

 Whiteface Mountain, also called the Olympic Mountain, is the most famous and popular ski destination in the state.
-It also offers the most attractions, like the Olympic museum, the crosscountry skiing, ski jumps, and bobsled rides.
-However, most people, of course, are attracted by its excellent ski terrain that features a 3,430- ft vertical drop and excellent off-piste experience at Whiteface Slides.
+It also offers the most attractions, like the Olympic museum, cross-country skiing, ski jumps, and bobsled rides.
+However, most people are attracted by its excellent ski terrain that features a 3,430-ft (1,045-m) vertical drop and excellent off-piste experience at Whiteface Slides.
 Whiteface is located in 9 mi (15 km) from Lake Placid, offering 23 mi (37 km) of skiable slopes for riders of various levels.
-There are 10 lifts and a vast winter sports area.
+There are ten lifts and a vast winter sports area.
 The mountain top is famous for its panoramic views of the Adirondack range, Lake Champlain, and western Vermont.
 Gore Mountain features the most skiable terrain in New York (36 mi or 58 km and 12 lifts), which means that it never gets too crowded.
 It's not as challenging and famous as Whiteface Mountain, however, it also has its advantages.
 It's located closer to New York City and Albany.
 Its vast, polished, and diverse terrain has its own challenges, and the views are no less beautiful.
 And it's also a family-friendly resort that offers cross-country skiing and snowshoeing.
 Titus Mountain is a more affordable ski resort, located in Malone, NY, by the Canadian border, in proximity to Montreal and Ottawa.
-It offers 16 mi (27 km) of family-friendly terrain and 10 lifts.
-There is snow tubing, snowmobiling and night skiing.
+It offers 16 mi (27 km) of family-friendly terrain and ten lifts.
+There is snow tubing, snowmobiling, and night skiing.